Nate, how did you get into front-end development?

 Being an agency that specializes in custom development, we of course still write our fair share of custom code and styling for the front-end of a project, but we can prototype and lay out a page of content in a fraction of the time it would take us to do it manually every time.

-So, what we are talking about is going faster.
-Making things easier and having the ability to go faster.
-And finally, to have consistency between all the team members working on a project.
+So, what we are talking about is going faster, making things easier, and finally, to have consistency between all the team members working on a project.

 Yes, that’s right.
 You got it!